bendk/markdown-list-tools/README.md

 - Auto-insert list items to continue a list (works with `<enter>` in insert mode and `o` and `O` in normal mode).
 - Auto-insert also handles checkboxes (`* [ ] My todo item`)
 - Toggle checkboxes on and off
+- Toggle if checkboxes are present in the list item or not

 ## Installation